l7mp/stunner/doc/INSTALL.md

 risk (see the [STUNner security guide](/doc/SECURITY.md#access-control) for more info), but it is still safer to customize the access tokens before exposing STUNner to the Internet.

-The freshest STUNner configuration is always available in the Kubernetes `ConfigMap` named `stunner-config`.
-You can make all STUNner configuration parameters available to pods by [mapping](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-container-environment-variables-using-configmap-data) the `stunner-config`  into the pod as environment variables.
-Note that any change to this `ConfigMap` will only take effect once STUNner is restarted.
+The most recent STUNner configuration is always available in the Kubernetes `ConfigMap` named `stunner-config`.
+You can make all STUNner configuration parameters available to pods by [mapping](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-container-environment-variables-using-configmap-data) the `stunner-config` `ConfigMap` into the pod as environment variables.
+Note that any change to this `ConfigMap` will take effect only once STUNner is restarted.

 The most important STUNner configuration settings are as follows.
 * `STUNNER_PUBLIC_ADDR` (no default): The public IP address clients can use to reach STUNner.
 By